-Paul Saladino, MD interviews Chris Palmer, MD for his podcast, Fundamental Health
+Paul Saladino, MD interviews Dr. Palmer, for his podcast, Fundamental Health

 Can a Medical Ketogenic Diet Bring Relief to People Suffering from Depression, Bipolar Disorder and Schizophrenia?